Arunnpuram/Delegateease/README.md

 A self-hosted web application for easily managing Gmail delegation access for your organization.
 DelegateEase is a powerful web application designed to streamline the process of managing Gmail delegate access.
 It provides a user-friendly interface for administrators to efficiently handle email delegation across multiple accounts.

-> **Note**: This is a self-hosted application.
-While it uses Next.js, it is not intended for deployment on Vercel or similar platforms.
-Please follow the self-hosting instructions below.
+> **Important**: This is a self-hosted application.
+It is not intended for deployment on Vercel or similar platforms.
+The application should be deployed on your own infrastructure following the self-hosting instructions below.

 ## Features